vitabletech/node-express-api-bootstrap/README.md

 cd node-express-api-bootstrap
 ```

-3. Edit the `.env` file to configure your environment variables.
+3. Rename `.env_sample` to .env andEdit the `.env` file to configure your environment variables.
 You may also need to adjust the `docker-compose.yml` file if you wish to use non-default settings.

 ## Running the Application